Frontiers journals are at the top of citation and impact metrics

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, ESCI, Emerging Sources Citation Index, CLOCKSS

-Human-Robot Interaction welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.
+Human-Robot Interaction welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Human-Robot Interaction, where they are peer-reviewed by the Associate and Review Editors of the specialty section.